Introduction

 If there is one thing that could boost your productivity the most, its automating repetitive tasks with scripts.
 I highly recommend writing Bash Scripts because it makes it easy to chain multiple commands together and these are the same commands you might frequently run on a day to day basis.

-A lot of modern development is done on the command line with commands like npm install.
+.
 There is IDE integration for some of these things, but I highly recommend learning and using the command line for one reason: Its scriptable.
 Generally its also faster to type a command than it is to point and click several times in your IDE to perform the same task.

 Whenever you find yourself repeatedly doing the same thing or typing in the same set of commands, consider putting this into a script.
 Once this is done properly, the script will always run the commands in the correct order and will never make a mistake.